About Luke

 The collapse that qualified me

-I became a therapist the way most people do - by falling apart so completely that rebuilding required learning what I'd been avoiding my entire life.
+I became a therapist the way some people do - by falling apart so completely that rebuilding required learning what I'd been avoiding my entire life.

 I spent my younger years living what Winnicott would call a 'false self' - performing a version of myself that felt safe but hollow.
 I was good at it too.
 Good at being what people expected, good at managing everyone else's comfort, good at keeping my true self hidden underneath.